 As a result of the 17.5% royalty of net revenue being payable in perpetuity, the Company recognized the \$7,300 promissory note as a perpetual debt instrument with a floating rate of interest.
 In the initial year of the debt, interest recognized is equal to the stated interest rate of 25%, the amortized portion of the scheduled repayment of \$7,300 on February 25, 2016 plus related transaction costs using the effective interest method, and 17.5% of net revenue recognized during the period.
-Subsequent to the initial year, interest will be recognized in an amount equal to 17.5% of net revenue earned during the period.
-The face amount of the debt will be carried as a liability until such time as the royalty is either retired, or it is projected that future royalty streams will be insufficient to support the carrying amount of the liability.
+Subsequent to the initial year, interest is recognized in an amount equal to 17.5% of net revenue earned during the period.
+The face amount of the debt of \$7,300 is carried as a liability until such time as the royalty is either retired, or it is projected that future royalty streams will be insufficient to support the carrying amount of the liability.

-c.
-April 1, 2015 note payable:
+(c) April 1, 2015 note payable:

-On April 1, 2015, the Company issued a promissory note for \$1,500 to Vertex.
-Simple interest is payable at maturity at an annual rate of 20%.
-The note also includes 9,178,266 detachable warrants to purchase Class A common shares of the Company at a per share price of US\$0.07 and expire on April 1, 2018.
+On April 1, 2015, the Company issued a promissory note for \$1,500 to Vertex with simple interest payable at maturity at an annual rate of 20%.
+The note also included 9,178,266 detachable warrants to purchase Class A common shares of the Company at a per share price of US\$0.07 and expire on April 1, 2018.
 Under the terms of the financing, the holder retired an outstanding \$500 note.
 The net proceeds to the Company were \$1,000.
-The principal and accrued interest balance is payable at maturity on April 1, 2016.
-At March 31, 2016, \$299 of accrued interest is included in accrued liabilities.
+The principal and accrued interest balance was payable at maturity on April 1, 2016.
+In April 2016, the Company announced the cancellation of this note and the issuance of a new note dated April 12, 2016 (see Note 6(g)).

 In determining the fair value of the warrants at inception, the Company used the Black-Scholes option pricing model with the following assumptions: average volatility rate of 62.0%; risk-free interest rate of .49%; expected life of three years; and an exchange rate of 0.79289.
 The value of \$271 was established on April 1, 2015.
-The estimated discount rate is 23% which is subject to estimation uncertainty.
-The discount to the note payable is being amortized over the term of the note using the effective interest method.
+The estimated discount rate was 23% which was subject to estimation uncertainty.
+The discount to the note payable was amortized over the term of the note using the effective interest method.

-d.
-April 28, 2015 note payable:
+(d) April 28, 2015 note payable:

-On April 28, 2015, the Company issued a promissory note for \$2,500 to Vertex.
-Simple interest is payable at maturity at an annual rate of 20%.
-The principal and accrued interest balance is payable at maturity on April 27, 2016.
-At March 31, 2016, \$467 of accrued interest is included in accrued liabilities.
+On April 28, 2015, the Company issued a promissory note for \$2,500 to Vertex with simple interest payable at maturity at an annual rate of 20%.
+The principal and accrued interest balance was payable at maturity on April